infrapot/hykube/README.md

     OS -- Observe changes --> DS;
 ```

 The reason for having this automatic loop is to be able to react to a dynamically changing environment.
-If a lost machine is detected and it's determined that pods are no longer available, the cluster tries to restore automatically to its desired state.
+If a lost machine is detected, and it's determined that pods are no longer available, the cluster tries to restore automatically to its desired state.

 Within complex K8S configurations, the watching mechanism on endpoints requires the highest amount of resources, as [shown by OpenAI](https://openai.com/index/scaling-kubernetes-to-7500-nodes/).